Mayo Clinic's approach

 • Wellness coaching and classes, including those offered by the Mayo Clinic Healthy Living Program.

-• Planning for and coping with loss of fertility with our reproductive endocrinology specialists who can help you understand how treatment may affect your ability to have children in the future and discuss options for preserving fertility.
+• Planning for and coping with loss of fertility with reproductive endocrinology specialists who can help you understand how treatment may affect your ability to have children in the future and discuss options for preserving fertility.

 • Managing menopause symptoms with help from specialists in the Women's Health Clinic.